payatu/DVAPI/README.md

 ## About DVAPI?

 Welcome to the Damn Vulnerable API (DVAPI) project.
-This project is based on the OWASP API Top 10 2023!
+This project is based on the OWASP API Top 10 2023 release candidate!
 This lab is designed to help you learn about and explore the top 10 security risks associated with APIs according to the OWASP API Security Project.

-The OWASP API Top 10 - 2023 release consists of the following vulnerabilities:
+The OWASP API Top 10 - 2023 release candidate consists of the following vulnerabilities:
 -   0xa1: Broken Object Level Authorization
 -   0xa2: Broken Authentication
 -   0xa3: Broken Object Property Level Authorization